biewers2/jonads/README.md

 There's a concept in Haskell called "do-notation".
 Effectively, this notation allows Haskell to extract the side-effects from function/service calls (for us, `Err` in a `Result`) and focus primarily on the happy-path values.

-To recreate this notation, the `doing` function can be used to run a sequence of services that return "results".
+To recreate this notation, the `doing` function can be used to run a sequence of services (fallible functions).
 By calling this function at the top of any function, and passing the actual function logic to it through a callback, `doing` can capture any thrown errors into `Err` values and allow you, the developer, to extract the side-effects away from the function's logic via a call to the provided `bind` function.

 #### Examples